🧠 What is semantic SEO and entity optimisation? (Direct answer)

 9. The Six Core Technologies Powering Semantic Search

 Google's large language models for natural language understanding.
 BERT reads bidirectional context.
 MUM processes 75 languages and multiple modalities.
 Gemini powers AI Overviews and the core ranking evaluation.
-Together, they enable Google to understand meaning, not just words.
+They enable Google to understand meaning, not just words.

 Named Entity Recognition extracts and classifies entities mentioned in text: people, organisations, locations, products, concepts.
 This is how Google identifies what your content is about at the entity level rather than the keyword level.